-Modeling and Control Beyond Static Boundaries: Integrating human-building interaction, dynamic comfort, and grid-responsive control.
+Modeling and Control Beyond Static Boundaries: Integrating human-building interaction, adaptive comfort, behavioral intelligence, and grid-responsive control.

 About the Workshop